opencontainers/runc/man/runc.8.md

 : Create a container.
 See **runc-create**(8).

 **delete**
-: Delete any resources held by the container often used with detached containers.
+: Delete any resources held by the container; often used with detached containers.
 See **runc-delete**(8).

 **events**
-: Display container events such as OOM notifications, cpu, memory, IO and network stats.
+: Display container events, such as OOM notifications, CPU, memory, I/O and network statistics.
 See **runc-events**(8).

 **exec**
 : Execute a new process inside the container.
 See **runc-exec**(8).

-**init**
-: Initialize the namespaces and launch the container init process.
-This command is not supposed to be used directly.

 **kill**
 : Send a specified signal to the container's init process.
 See